quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ### Intro

-We did our best so that this transition from Quasar v1 to v2 to be as painless as possible.
-Don't be afraid by the length of this page as it doesn't reflects the effort that you need to put into this (we just tried to make it as complete as possible).
-The API of Quasar components, directives and plugins has minor changes as we kept the breaking changes to the bare minimum.
-We also added some new cool features for some components.
+We've put in a lot of work, so the transition from Quasar v1 to v2 is as painless as possible.
+Don't be afraid by the length of this page, as it doesn't reflect the effort that you need to put into upgrading your app to Quasar v2 (we just tried to make it as complete as possible).
+The API of Quasar components, directives and plugins has minor changes, but we kept the breaking changes to a bare minimum.
+We've also added some new cool features to some components.

-Quasar UI v2 is based on Vue 3, as opposed to previous version which was based on Vue 2.
+Quasar UI v2 is based on Vue 3, as opposed to the previous version which was based on Vue 2.
 This means that your app code (Vue components, directives, etc) should be Vue 3 compliant too, not just the Quasar UI source-code.
-If you are using additional libraries in your app, please make sure that you have their Vue 3 versions.
+If you are using additional libraries in your app, please make sure that you are using their Vue 3 versions.

 Quasar UI v2 is not just a port to Vue 3 and Composition API. __There are lots of significant performance enhancements in Quasar's algorithms too!__ You'll love it!

 ::: warning IMPORTANT!
-* No IE11 support - Vue 3 does not supports it either; if IE11 support is mandatory for your project(s), then continue using Quasar UI v1.
+* No IE11 support - Vue 3 does not supports IE11 either.
+If IE11 support is mandatory for your project(s), then continue using Quasar UI v1.
-* Quasar Stylus variables are no longer available (only Sass/SCSS ones); this does NOT mean that you can't use Stylus anymore though.
+* Quasar Stylus variables are no longer available (only Sass/SCSS).
+This does NOT mean that you can't use Stylus anymore though.
-* SSR build mode is NOT **yet** supported; if your project relies on SSR, you might want to hold off on upgrading for now.
+* SSR build mode is NOT **yet** supported.
+If your project relies on SSR, you might want to hold off on upgrading for now.
 :::

-Before you start down this journey of upgrading a project from v1 to v2 you should know a few things:
+Before you start with this journey of upgrading your project from v1 to v2, you should know a few additional things:
 1) Read the documentation before asking questions on Discord server or forums.
-2) Prepare a CodePen so staff can help you.
+2) Prepare a CodePen so staff can help you, if you think you've found an issue.
 3) Dig into the [Quasar source code](https://github.com/quasarframework/quasar/tree/vue3-work) (it'll help you understand the framework as well as teach you best practices for programming with Vue).
-4) Don't use framework components as mixins unless absolutely necessary (wrap them if you need).
+4) Don't use framework components as mixins unless absolutely necessary (wrap them if you need to).
 5) Don't target inner component stuff with CSS selectors unless absolutely necessary.
 6) We recommend `yarn` whenever possible because of its speed and efficient use.
 However, when using globals, we still recommend using `npm`, especially if you use `nvm` (Node Version Manager).
 7) Use `git` for repository management and make regular commits, it is like taking notes on the process and lets you revert to a previous state in case you get stuck.
 8) Use Quasar boot files for any pre-mounting app routines.
 9) Finally, become a [backer/sponsor](https://donate.quasar.dev) and get access to the special Discord support chat room for priority support.
 This also helps the project survive.

-If you get stuck, check out the forums and visit Discord server for help.
-Not just from staff, but from the community as well.
+If you get stuck, check out the forums or visit our Discord server for help which comes not just from staff, but from the community as well.

 ::: warning Info
 It should be noted that we have tried our hardest to make sure everything in the Upgrade documentation is correct.
-However, because this has been a manual process there are likely errors.
-If you find any, don't be afraid to make a PR and propose a change to that which needs to be corrected.
+However, because this has been a manual process, there are likely errors.
+If you find any, don't be afraid to make a PR and propose a change to make corrections.
 :::

 ### Initial Steps

-There are two paths that you can follow and they are described below.
-Choose what best fit your needs.
-We do recommend the first option.
+There are two paths you can follow.
+They are described below.
+Choose the path that fits your needs best.
+We do, however, recommend the first option.

 #### Option 1: Convert a project